twetm967/all-4-pong/readme.txt

 This is a team repository.
-I have upddated the text.
+I have updated the text.